The Palisades. Photo: Misha

 Most of the routes in the Palisades are at least somewhat difficult.
 The Palisades include several classic alpine rock, and snow, ice-climbing routes.
 It is also possible to do a traverse of most of the major Palisade peaks.
 However, because the Palisades peaks as a group are steep--much steeper than most other Sierra Peaks or subranges--there are only a handful of established class 2-3 routes.
 In fact, several summits--Polemonium Peak, North Palisade, Starlight Peak, and Thunderbolt Peak can only be reached by at least fourth class climbing and Thunderbolt Peak's summit block is Class 5.8-5.9.

 Besides rock, the Palisades also contains some of the Sierra best snow and ice climbs.
 The East Couloir of Split Mountain, V Notch Couloir of Polemonium Peak, and U-Notch Couloir between Polemonium Peak and North Palisade contain snow climbs early in the season and ice climbs in the fall.
-If you have recent beta on snow or ice conditions, or would like to learn about current conditions, please click here.

 Norman Clyde Peak.
 Photo: Misha